MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 | **[`provider`](#provider-host-runtime)** | ❌ No | enum string | StaticWebApps |
 | **[`jwt`](#json-web-tokens-host-runtime)** | ❌ No | object | None |

+**Authentication and customer responsibilities**

+Data API builder is designed to operate within a broader security pipeline, and there are important steps to configure before it processes requests.
+It’s important to understand that Data API builder does not authenticate the direct caller (such as your web application) but rather the end-user, based on a valid JWT token provided by a trusted identity provider (for example, Entra ID).
+When a request reaches Data API builder, it assumes the JWT token is valid and checks it against any prerequisites you have configured, such as specific claims.
+Authorization rules are then applied to determine what the user can access or modify.

+Once authorization passes, Data API builder executes the request using the account specified in the connection string.
+Because this account often requires elevated permissions to handle various user requests, it is essential to minimize its access rights to reduce risk.
+We recommend securing your architecture by configuring a Private Link between your front-end web application and the API endpoint, and by hardening the machine hosting Data API builder.
+These measures help ensure your environment remains secure, protecting your data and minimizing vulnerabilities that could be exploited to access, modify, or exfiltrate sensitive information.

 ### Provider (Host runtime)

 ---